-We can begin the process with a free phone consultation.
+We can begin the process with a confidential phone consultation.
 Call us to set it up.
 Then you can visit our Webster or Rochester, NY office to start your case.

 You don’t just deserve equal treatment.
 Your employer is required to provide it.
 Let the law fight for you.
-Call us for your free phone consultation today.
+Call us for your confidential phone consultation today.

 National Origin Discrimination in New York

 The United States is known as a melting pot where different cultures can feel comfortable and enjoy the same opportunities.
 Both the federal government and the state of New York have anti-discrimination laws in place to ensure those opportunities are granted.
 Sadly, some employers discriminate against people based on national origin.
 If you’re a victim of national origin discrimination, you are likely dealing with a multitude of emotions.
 You might be angry, frightened, hurt, and even confused.
 Why would someone discriminate against you based on your national origin?